Rolleston, New Zealand: Bus

-Three local bus routes serve Rolleston, both being part of Environment Canterbury's Metro system: route 5 connects Rolleston with central Christchurch, Linwood, and New Brighton via Templeton, Hornby and Riccarton, route 820 (Burnham to Lincoln) connects Rolleston to the nearby towns of Burnham and Lincoln, and route 85 (Rolleston to Ara Institute) an express route connecting Rolleston with Central Christchurch and Ara Institute via Christchurch Hospital.
+Four local bus routes serve Rolleston, all being part of Environment Canterbury's Metro system: route 5 connects Rolleston with central Christchurch, Linwood, and New Brighton via Templeton, Hornby and Riccarton, route 820 (Burnham to Lincoln) connects Rolleston to the nearby towns of Burnham and Lincoln, and routes 84 Direct West and 85 Direct East (Rolleston to Ara Institute), which are express routes connecting Rolleston with Central Christchurch and Ara Institute via Christchurch Hospital.
+The two express routes operate on a trial basis in collaboration with Bentley Coachlines.